 The SPARK project employs two approaches to determine how the potential effects of active substances in pesticides on the development of Parkinson's disease can be identified.

 The first approach focusses on adjustments to the current regulatory data requirements using animal studies.
 The project examines whether more information can be derived from the current OECD guideline studies for regulatory safety assessment to predict whether a chemical substance could trigger processes leading to the development of Parkinson's disease.
+RIVM will commission an animal experiment at an external party specialised in regulatory testing.

 The second approach focusses on developing innovative, and when possible animal-free, test methods.
 These include methods such as computer models and cell cultures.
 The test methods must reliably predict whether a chemical substance can trigger Parkinson's disease in humans.
 Both approaches contribute to the replacement, reduction, and refinement of animal testing.

-Both approaches will be tested using various chemical substances, including pesticides.
+The reliability of both approaches will be tested using various chemical substances, including pesticides.
 The aim is that these test methods can be applied to both existing (approved) and new pesticides to determine whether they contribute to the development of Parkinson's disease and, if so, how exactly.
 This information can be used by regulators to make informed decisions about the approval of these chemical substances for the market.

 Collaboration